 Easter Egg Arrangement

 Easter is fast approaching, and you know what that means – Easter crafts can't be far behind!
 Now, I know what you're thinking: perfect time to build some kind of candy-holding Easter jar adorned in pastel eggs and greenery, right?
 Well, not necessarily.
-Confession: I don't love sweets (but we did do one of those last year and you can find it here!).
+Confession: I don't love sweets (but we did do one of those two years ago and you can find it here!).

 But that doesn't mean I can't sneak a few festive Easter Eggs into a pretty arrangement.
 Read on for a tutorial on how to make an egg-cellent spring craft!